Police corruption: Romania

-Over the past century Romania has experienced political instability, including dictatorships, Soviet government control, and monarchies.
+Over the past century, Romania has experienced political instability, including dictatorships, Soviet government control, and monarchies.
 It is a constitutional democracy.
-Instability often leads to corruption, and historically, a clear link has existed between countries with government corruption and countries with police corruption.
-Romania is no exception.

 According to Transparency International, 87% of people feel that from 2007 to 2010 the level of corruption in Romania increased after joining the EU in 2007, and 83% feel that their government's efforts to fight corruption are ineffective.
 On a scale of 1-5 (with 1 being not at all corrupt and 5 being extremely corrupt), Romanians rated both their political parties and their parliament and legislature as 4.5, and their police 3.9.
-This is relatively high for the European Union especially compared to countries such as Denmark who scored 2.8 for political parties, 2.3 for parliament and legislature and only a 2 for police.
+This is relatively high for the European Union, especially compared to countries such as Denmark which scored 2.8 for political parties, 2.3 for parliament and legislature and only a 2 for police.
 Another alarming statistic is that 28% of people in Romania reported paying a bribe in 2010.

-There are two main Anti-Corruption Bodies in Romania; the National Anti-Corruption Directorate (DNA) and the National Integrity Agency (NIA).
+There are two main Anti-Corruption Bodies in Romania: the National Anti-Corruption Directorate (DNA) and the National Integrity Agency (NIA).
 The former was created for "discovering, investigating and indicting high and medium level corruption cases" whilst the latter aims to "ensure the performance of public dignities and positions in conditions of impartiality, integrity and transparency".
-Since 2011 the NIA has also been a member of the European Partners against Corruption (EPAC) who are, among their many roles, the authorities responsible for corruption in regard to the national police.
+Since 2011, the NIA has also been a member of the European Partners against Corruption (EPAC), who are, among their many roles, the authorities responsible for corruption in regard to the national police.